 Pxxm,iis the i-th modified periodogram

 Figure 17 shows the results of a Welch Power Spectrum Estimate of a single tone sine wave with unit power.
 The first subplot uses a 256 point Hanning window, where the input signal (A section of the sine wave of length L) is suppressed at both ends due to the shape of the Hanning window.
 This therefore reduces the overall signal power, where this reduction of the signal power is denoted as the coherent power gain.
 The coherent power gain is the square of the DC gain, where the DC gain is the sum of magnitude in the window function.
 This means that the magnitude measured at the DFT bin is not the same as the real magnitude of the signals frequency component at that frequency.
 Where an ideal DFT bin is where each frequency component of the signal contributes to a single frequency of the DFT.
-By decreasing the window size and hence the number of DFT point the attenuated increases, this is confirmed in Figure 18.
+By decreasing the window size and hence the number of DFT point the attenuation increases, this is confirmed in Figure 18.

 Figure 17- PSD unit value waveform, NFFT = 128